 How soon will I recover after a knee replacement?

-You will typically stay in hospital for two to four days, depending upon your type of knee replacement.
+You will typically stay in hospital for two days or less, depending upon your type of knee replacement.
 You will be allowed to go home once you are fully able to weight bear and you can carefully manage stairs.
 You may need help around the house immediately after coming home from hospital and the use of painkillers.

 Your Physiotherapist will give you exercises that help you to strengthen your knee and, advice about what you should and shouldn’t do when you go home.
 You will gradually progress from using crutches or a frame to using walking sticks.
 Physiotherapy exercises are an important part of your recovery, so it is essential that you continue to do them for as long as your Physiotherapist advises.